 Timeline to Build a House

 A very important question to ask is, “How long does it take to build a house?”
 Unfortunately, the answer is a bit complicated.
-Building timelines depends largely on the different stages of construction, weather, materials, and worker availability.
+A building timeline depends largely on the different stages of construction, weather, materials, and worker availability.
 In general, a building timeline will follow the plan outlined below (although adjustments are bound to be made).

 Designing Your Home Prior to Build